luxonis/depthai-hardware/SJ2088POE_PoE_Board/README.md

 The PG LED indicates "power good" from the DepthAI OAK-SOM-PRO.
 The "RUN" LED indicates that the DepthAI SoM is not in reset.

 **Caution should be taken when handling any PoE circuit board.
-Do not directly touch the circuitry as potentials upto and exceeding 57V may exist.
+Do not directly touch the circuitry as potentials up to and exceeding 57V may exist.
 Always use electronics handling best practices.**

 # Design Revision info